yuehaowong/devOpsDemo/README-DOCKER.md

                 - In our first element, we'll want to mount our current directory to the `/usr/src/app` directory in the container.
 This will allow the webpack-dev-server running in the container to watch for code changes in our file system outside the container.

-                - In our next element, we'll mount a volume we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.
+                - In our next element, we'll mount a [named volume](https://nickjanetakis.com/blog/docker-tip-28-named-volumes-vs-path-based-volumes) we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.
+The difference between a named volume and a path based volume (as we used in the first element) is that Docker handles where to create named volumes in your host filesystem.
+If you just need the data to persist and don't care necessarily *where* it persists, use a named volume.
+(You'll just need to include the named volume under the top level `volumes` key, which we'll do below)

             - A **command** key that executes `npm run dev:hot` in the container.
 You'll see in `package.json` that this starts your node server and webpack-dev-server.
 The `proxy` settings in our `webpack.config.js` will route all traffic to the `api` route to the node server at port 3000.

-    - Create a **volumes** dictionary where we'll declare the named volume(s) we're mounting in our container(s)
+    - Create a **volumes** dictionary where we'll create the named volume(s) we're mounting in our container(s)

         - Create an empty **node_modules** key.